 Vox clamantis in deserto is Latin for voice crying in the wilderness and it’s a reference to the Biblical prophets Isaiah and John the Baptist.
 Basically I chose this title because the internet is surely a wilderness and because I am not altogether sure that anyone will care to read my posts.

-I am a former professor, former banker, and former programmer turned author/writer with a fairly useless doctorate in Romance languages.
-Though I have engaged in web published since the 1990s, I never really “got” the concept of blogging as I was rather convinced that far too few people actually cared about the random thoughts of others to justify the investment of one’s time in the authorship of vain musings.
+I am a former professor, former banker, and former programmer turned writer and translator with a fairly useless doctorate in Romance languages.
+Though I have engaged in web publishing since the 1990s, I never really “got” the concept of blogging as I was rather convinced that too few people actually cared about the random thoughts of others to justify the investment of one’s time in the authorship of vain musings.
 However, Facebook’s evolution into (among other things) a forum to share one’s thoughts, activities, interests, and moods eventually led me to see the intrinsic satisfaction of sharing with a plausible, even if uncertain, audience.

 No Unlicensed Practice of Profession